rahimmerchan/Investor-Reccomendation-System/README.md

 # Investor-Reccomendation-System

-The goal of this project is to provide startup for venture capitalist to invest in
+The goal of this project is to recommend startups to venture capitalist to invest in based on historical investment data